On this page

 Contents of vaping substances

-Manufacturers, importers and distributors have a responsibility to ensure that the contents of vaping substances (liquids/juices) are safe and meet legal requirements.
+Manufacturers and importers have a responsibility to ensure that the contents of vaping substances (liquids/juices) are safe and meet legal requirements.

 The Ministry of Health tests a selection of vaping products available on the New Zealand market to check they are compliant with New Zealand legislation, and follows-up with notifiers where needed.

 Products that do not meet legal requirements must be removed from the market.
-We remind all notifiers that they are obligated to ensure their products meet all the legislative requirements before bringing them onto the market.
+It is the notifier's responsibility to ensure their products meet all the legislative requirements before bringing them onto the market.

 Product safety requirements for vaping products